gkapfham/www.gregorykapfhammer-old.com/research.md

 </ul>

-Do you conduct research in one of these areas and are you interested in collaborating with me on a project?
+Do you work in one of these areas and are you interested in collaborating with me on a project?
 If so, then please [contact]({{site.baseurl}}contact/) me with your ideas.